 A Firsthand Experience with Secondhand Smoke

-After losing both of her parents due to health complications from smoking, Jane shared her experience with us to discourage others from continuing to smoke.
+After losing both of her parents due to health complications from smoking, Jane shared a firsthand experience with secondhand smoke with us to discourage others from continuing to smoke.

 “Growing up in the ‘50s and ‘60s, smoking was common, and even “stylish.”
 Card clubs, church meetings and nearly every family had more than one smoker in it — no one objected if you lit up a cigarette.
 Asthma and respiratory issues weren’t addressed because that’s when Big Tobacco was pushing smoking in every media outlet, and TV was the best place to convince an audience that it was not just a habit, but a lifestyle.